 - electronic inventories.

 - work normal business hours

-- may travel domestically or internationally to find suppliers.
+- may travel domestically to find suppliers.

 A tertiary qualification in procurement or purchasing and supply management can be useful.